 Individual/unit objectives are set for teams or individuals in each function.
 They are daily goals or targets for the group or each individual.
 An example is recruiting 5 new clients for a sales force.

 This objective is essential for two reasons.
-First, they provide the basis for ensuring that individuals know what to do to achieve departmental objectives.
-Second, they are necessary for the appraisal of every employee.
+First, it provides the basis for ensuring that individuals know what to do to achieve departmental objectives.
+Second, it is necessary for the appraisal of every employee.

 Strategic objective